TresAmigosSD/SMV/docs/user/dqm.md

 }
 ```

-By default, any parser error will cause validation fail (`passed: false`).
+By default, any parser error will throw exception.
 This behavior is controlled
-by the `failAtParsingError` attribute of `SmvFile`.
-The default value is `true`.
+by the `failAtParsingError` attribute of `SmvCsvFile`.
+The default value is `True`.
 To change that we
 can override it

 ```python